Generating functions associated to Frobenius algebras: Generating function

+\begin{remark} The coefficients $\alpha_{i,j}$ and $\alpha'_{i,j}$ in the linear combination described above are uniquely determined imposing initial conditions $c_0, \dots, c_{k-1}$.
+Therefore, the order of the complexity sequence depends on these initial conditions. \end{remark}

-\begin{remark} In all the examples that we will consider, the linear difference equation has a {\it dominant characteristic eigenvalue} so their generating function $\cG_A(T)$ has a unique pole with maximum absolute value.
+\begin{remark} In all the examples that we will consider, the linear difference equation has a {\it dominant characteristic eigenvalue} so their generating function $\cG_A(T)$ has a unique simple pole with minimum absolute value.

 \end{remark}

 \begin{corollary} Let $\{c_e(A)\}_{e\geq 0}$ be the complexity sequence of a $\mathbb{N}$-graded algebra $A$ satisfying the linear recurrence relation